-Brighton Vox choir was established over 10 years ago with the belief that everyone can and should sing!
+Brighton Vox choir was established by Anna Tabbush, over 10 years ago with the belief that everyone can and should sing!

 It is an all inclusive, community choir, which means that we have no auditions and people from all backgrounds are welcome to join us

 The 2021 Spring Term starts January 6th and runs until March 24th, with 2 weeks of for half term (Feb 10 & 17th)